cyrusimap/cyrus-imapd/doc/source/imap/admin/sieve.rst

 Cyrus compiles sieve scripts to bytecode to reduce the overhead of parsing the scripts fully inside of lmtpd.

-Sieve scripts can be placed either by the :cyrusman:`timsieved(8)` daemon (implementing the ManageSieve protocol, this is the preferred options since it allows for syntax checking) or in the user's home directory as a .sieve file.
+Sieve scripts can be placed either by the :cyrusman:`timsieved(8)` daemon (this is the preferred options since it allows for syntax checking) or in the user's home directory as a .sieve file.

 Sieve scripts in shared folders
 ===============================